March 1, 2010

 loudspeakers is a polarizing one, and most audiophiles have their favorite brands and/or

 preferred speaker technologies.
-I guess its human nature to want to join a
+I guess it’s human nature to want to join a

 "camp" of some sort, and audiophiles regularly do this with speakers: sealed vs.